Trending Topics

 Police response and manhunt

-The Utah Department of Public Safety (DPS) says the attack appears to have been targeted.
+The Utah Department of Public Safety (DPS) says the attack was targeted.
 Though two individuals were initially taken into custody, both were released after questioning.
 One of them, arrested by university police, was charged with obstruction but has no known connection to the shooting, according to the report.

 DPS later confirmed that “there are no current ties to the shooting with either of these individuals” initially detained.

-The DPS and FBI are co-leading the investigation alongside the Utah County Attorney’s Office, the Utah County Sheriff’s Office and local police departments.
-DPS Commissioner Beau Mason said investigators have “good security footage” of the suspect but are not releasing it at this time.
-He noted that authorities are using technology to identify the individual and, if unsuccessful, will make the footage public through the media.
+The DPS and FBI co-lead the investigation alongside the Utah County Attorney’s Office, the Utah County Sheriff’s Office and local police departments.
+DPS Commissioner Beau Mason said investigators had “good security footage” and that authorities were using technology to identify the individual.

 Mason said investigators were able to track the movements of the shooter before and after the attack.
 The gunman is believed to have arrived on campus at 11:52 a.m., used stairwells to reach the rooftop of a building overlooking Kirk’s event, and fired a single shot around 12:20 p.m.
 He then moved to the other side of the building, jumped down and fled into a nearby neighborhood.
 Investigators have been contacting homeowners with security cameras, as well as witnesses, to identify leads.